How to Disable your built-in Microphone

 What You'll Need:

-* Laptop or Tablet running Windows 7 or 8
+* Laptop or Tablet running Windows 7-10

 * Administrative privileges